louiswillems/louiswillems.github.io/_posts/2018-10-23-Predicting price of red wines from SAQ.md

 - Model Analysis (Interpretability)
 - Conclusion

 Note that the dataset has approximately 5000 rows.
 Our metric evaluation will be MAE.
-Feel free to see my repository on <a href="https://github.com/louiswillems/saq-price-predictions"> Github</a>.
+Feel free to see my repository on <a href="https://github.com/louiswillems/saq-price-predictions" target="_blank"> Github</a>.

 *Important: For the purpose of our project, we will follow these steps in a linear fashion but machine learning pipeline is an iterative procedure.*